ggharsha/bringing_home_the_bacon/README.md

 ## Implementation Timeline:
 * 12/31 Thursday
+    * Implement basic structure with classes for the game
+    * Get canvas to display on page along with pig and butcher elements

 * 1/3 Monday
+    * Flesh out classes and finalize all obstacles and characters
+    * Add game-state logic for lives

 * 1/4 Tuesday
+    * Finish implementing logic for collision detection, movement, and screen-scrolling

 * 1/5 Wednesday
+    * Add character sprites and animations

 * 1/6 Thursday
+    * Finish HTML and CSS to polish project including navbar

 ## Bonus Features:
 This project has abundant potential in terms of add-on features.
 Some ideas include: